 IRS Tax Return Extension Form 4868

-Starting in late March 2019 it's free to prepare and e-file an IRS Tax Extension on efile.com.
+It's free to prepare and e-file an IRS Tax Extension on eFile.com until tax day.
 Please find out below if e-filing an extension is the right thing to do or not.

 Many states accept an accepted IRS Tax Extension as well.
 You cannot e-file State Tax Extensions anywhere.
 In order to avoid late filing fees, your IRS Tax Extension has to be accepted by April 15, 2019.
 The State Tax Extension deadlines vary.

 A Tax Extension give you an additional 6 months to file your Tax Return, making your new deadline October 15.
 It is not an extension of time to pay your tax bill.
 E-file or file IRS Form 4868 to obtain an Extension.
 It is easy to prepare and e-file your federal Tax Extension on eFile.com since we will generate Form 4868 for you.
 See the penalties of Not Filing Versus Not Paying Taxes with the IRS Penalty Estimator.